 There will be times in life where you’re caught out, and you can’t afford to pay for something.
 For example, your heating system might unexpectedly break down in the middle of winter, or your car might fail its vehicle inspection, and you have to pay to get it back in working order.
 Whatever the unforeseen circumstance is, there’s a good chance it’s going to cost you money.
 In such cases, you’re going to need cash now .
 Although it’s not easy to save money while living on a budget, you should think about saving some aside in case of these emergency situations.
 Consider getting a credit card with Bonsai Finance and only using it when you must.

 Watch Films At Home

 Going out to the cinema can easily cost you $30, once you’ve paid for tickets and purchased some snacks.
 If you’re regularly paying for an unlimited cinema subscription, cancel it and instead watch films at home.
+If you want that experience, you can get the best mini projector in your budget and enjoy a big screen experience on your own sofa.
 If you’re not already, register with Netflix and enjoy watching films and television this way.
 Stay at home and watch movies with a bag of chips and save yourself the cash.
 Living on a budget will entail sacrifice here and there, however, in the grand scheme of things you’re not missing out on too much.